 You don’t need experience in video editing to use Animoto’s drag and drop video maker.
 All you need to do is pick a template, upload your footage, and get creative.

 You can turn scenes into shorter clips right in the editor and quickly customize the fonts, colors, and transitions.
 If you need some extra footage or images to give it a finishing touch, Animoto has you covered with an extensive stock library.
+Additionally, you can improve on existing content with screen and webcam recordings, all in one place.

 When you repurpose content, not only are you saving yourself time, you’re saving money in your marketing budget as well.
 You’re also making your content available in more formats, which gives your audience a choice and opens up more marketing channels.